 - 6.2.1.
 All development shall adhere to the policies of the Official Plan, as it pertains to the policy areas of the Natural Heritage System. - 6.2.2.
-The Natural Heritage System ("NHS") is largely composed of lands that contain natural heritage features and hydrologic features.
+The Natural Heritage System is largely composed of lands that contain natural heritage features and hydrologic features.
 The system also includes other lands that serve as linkages, corridors, and adjacent buffer lands. - 6.2.3.
 The Municipality recognizes the important contribution that natural heritage features make to the creation of a vibrant, livable community.
-The natural heritage features within the Secondary Plan Area are identified as Environmental Protection Area on Schedule A.
+The natural heritage features within the Secondary Plan Area are identified as Environmental Protection Area on Schedule A. - 6.2.4.

-- 6.2.4.
 Lands within the Environmental Protection Area are to be protected, conserved, and restored.
-Moreover, the Environmental Protection Area together with a network of parks and trails can be leveraged to provide unique views and connections through the community that contribute to creating a sense of place. - 6.2.5.
+A network of parks and trails can be leveraged to provide unique views and connections through the community that contribute to creating a sense of place.
+The use of the Environmental Protection Area shall be limited to providing linkages to create a contiguous network. - 6.2.5.
 Natural heritage features should be physically and visually accessible from the abutting roads. - 6.2.6.
 Preservation of existing vegetation is encouraged.